AaronJCHEN/ShiroLearning/ReadMe.md

 3. Use log4j2 instead of logback as the default logging system.
 4. Create two Branches.
 One is using Spring session and redis to control authentication.
 Another is using JWT.
    </br>All of them can be used in Cloud environment.
 Haven't decided to use which version.
+5. Separate front end part to vue-based node.js project.
+Detail can be found in ShiroLearning-vue project.

 ## Future features
 1. Change authentication from username, password to JWT.
 In order to the next phrase.(Merge to SpringCloud).
 2. Use WebSocket to notify token expired.
 3. Split current Jar to certain SpringCloud micro-services(With business requirement).
-And use rest method to communicate with each parts.
-   </br>(Haven't decided using restTemplate or Feign).
+And use rest method to communicate with each parts.(Haven't decided using restTemplate or Feign).

 ## Related links to develop
 1. Nginx: